haifuraiya/payload-dmt/doc/reliability/Reliability-Recomendations.md

 ## TT&C Control

 Using a RadHard TT&C processor as a reliable system controller allows reliable control of the system.
 A hardware RadHard watchdog can be used to automatically switch between two TT&C processors if one fails.
-Ideally two TT&C buses will be used to protect against a failed transceiver bringing the bus (and whole system ) down.
+Ideally two TT&C buses will be used to protect against a failed transceiver bringing the bus (and whole system) down.
 The TT&C controllers can be used to check the state of the main digital processing and switch between primary and secondary boards.

 ![State Transfer](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/diagrams/state_transfer.svg "State Transfer")

 ## Clocking and Frequency Synthesis

 Clock generation has well known reliability issues in space missions.
-Therefore, a simple cold redundant clocking can be used as shown below.
+Therefore, a simple cold redundant clocking circuit can be used as shown below.

 ![Redundnacy](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/diagrams/oscillator_cold_spare.svg "Clock Redundnacy")